 Notes: You make yourself not the observer’s thought, and that distinction is the foundation for this book.
 You have that control and ability to do that.
 That is the gateway into more conscious, happy, and healthy life.

 The past in the present borrowed from the now we can ever have so will ever be.
 That’s why the idea of constantly looking down the road, thinking the future will solve our problems, is a fool’s errand.
 It is because the future is going to be another now.

-- Thinking about the future as an entity down the road doesn’t make sense in this context.
+- In this context, thinking about the future as an entity down the road doesn’t make sense.
 You can’t control the future, but you can control the present.
 The author mentioned the professor that would talk to his class and say, what at this moment is stopping you?
 What’s the problem?
 Everything’s fine now.

-Notes: Our pain or suffering comes from bringing back up ideas, stories, and past thoughts or worrying about the future.
-It doesn’t make sense because the only place you can fix the future is the now, and a great distinction.
+Notes: Our pain or suffering comes from bringing back ideas, stories, and past thoughts or worrying about the future.
+It doesn’t make sense because the only place you can fix the future is the now, and there is a great distinction.

 3. Accept the reality